Main Lakshmi Tere Aangan Ki

-Main Lakshmi Tere Aangan Ki is an Indian TV show which aired on Life OK from 19 December 2011 to 21 October 2012.

-The show took a leap of eight years where Lakshmi dies giving birth to a baby girl, and the show takes a seven-year leap and focuses on the life of Kanchi, Lakshmi's lookalike.
+Main Lakshmi Tere Aangan Ki is an Indian television series that aired on Life OK from 19 December 2011 to 21 October 2012.
+It stars Shraddha Arya and Sudeep Sahir.
+The show jumps forward eight years where Lakshmi dies giving birth to a baby girl, and the show takes another seven-year time jump and focuses on the life of Kanchi, Lakshmi's lookalike.

 A sequel titled Dream Girl started airing on 9 March 2015 on Life OK.

 Synopsis

 Lakshmi, a middle-class young girl aims at earning money as her mom died of pneumonia and they failed to afford her treatment.
-Aged 9, she has a crush on and wishes to marry Arjun Agnihotri but he moves to London for 10 years to complete his studies.
+At the age of 9, she has a crush on and wishes to marry Arjun Agnihotri but he moves to London for 10 years to complete his studies.

 12 years later

 Arjun returns to India, in disguise of Ajay Sharma.
-He meets and also falls in love with Lakshmi, knowing her crush of marrying him.
+He meets and also falls in love with Lakshmi, knowing about her crush of marrying him.
 As she learns Ajay is Arjun, Lakshmi proposes to him.
 Eventually he also confesses his feelings and they marry but Lakshmi feels neglected, misunderstanding that Arjun loves his former fiancée Saumya, so she leaves him.